 The Recovery Process: What to Expect

 Recovery from a dual diagnosis isn’t a linear process.
-It will be one step forward, one step back at times.
+At times, it will be one step forward and one step back.
 That is totally standard, and it does not mean you are doing everything wrong.

-To heal for the long-term-gain, you need continued support from therapy, groups and tailored aftercare programs to help manage life’s difficulties without reverting back.
-The skill to learn of how to prevent relapse is actually just as important in eating disorder recovery than substance abuse.
+To heal for long-term gains, you need continued support from therapy groups and tailored aftercare programs to help you manage life’s difficulties without reverting back.
+The ability to learn how to prevent relapse is actually just as important in eating disorder recovery as in substance abuse.

 Why Location Matters in Treatment

-It is the intimate, small-group setting of Sivana Bali (maximum nine clients at any one time) that truly enables this individualised care.
-Their clinical staff is supported by a full-time, dual diagnosis psychiatrist who utilizes evidence-based therapies such as CBT along with alternative treatments like yoga, meditation and mindfulness to address both the symptoms and root causes for both diagnoses.
+It is the intimate, small-group setting of Sivana Bali (with a maximum of nine clients at any given time) that truly enables this individualised care.
+Their clinical staff is supported by a full-time, dual-diagnosis psychiatrist who utilises evidence-based therapies such as CBT along with alternative treatments like yoga, meditation and mindfulness to address both the symptoms and root causes for both diagnoses.

 The Role of Trauma in Dual Diagnosis